siva010928/multi-chat-mcp-server/README.md

    - Under "Authorized JavaScript origins" add: `http://localhost:8000`
    - Under "Authorized redirect URIs" add: `http://localhost:8000/auth/callback`
    - Click "Create" and download the JSON file
-   - Rename the downloaded file to `credentials.json` and place it in the root directory of this project
+   - **Important**: You must rename the downloaded file to `credentials.json` and place it in the root directory of this project.
+The authentication process specifically looks for this filename and cannot proceed without it.
+   - This credentials.json file contains the client configuration that Google uses to verify your application's identity during the OAuth flow.
+Without it, authentication will fail.
    - Reference: [Google OAuth 2.0 Documentation](https://developers.google.com/identity/protocols/oauth2)

 3. **Authenticate with Google**: